Last Updated on 9 July 2021 by Dan

 I generally skip this step, unless I’m looking for something particularly specialised.

-Phase 3: Booking a cheap flight
+Phase 3: Booking a cheap flight for a great value holiday

 As we’ve shown there’s lot we can do to save extra money on a hotel booking.
 It’s actually quite a bit harder to save money with flights, and as a result I have only pieces of general advice here.